JennaVergeynst/time_synchronization/README.md

 Choose one receiver as the "base receiver", preferably a receiver in the middle of the array, that hears all of the other receivers.
 The base receiver is the time keeper, the clock of the other receivers will be synchronised with the base clock.
 Go through the synchronisation process for each receiver.
 In this process, you compare the detection time of 2 receivers in a receiver pair (base receiver versus receiver in process) detecting the same transmitter (synchronisation transmitter of one of the pair).
 The goal is to model the spline: a function that reflects the deviation of the receiver clock from the base clock over time.

 1. First run the function Time_sync_create_DTDs.py.
 This creates two DataFrames:
 - one contains the detection time difference (DTD) of the base-receiver synchronisation transmitter, on the base receiver versus the receiver in process.
 - the other contains the DTD of the processed receiver synchronisation transmitter, on the base receiver versus the receiver in process.

-2. Then run the function Model_spline_and_time_sync.py.
+2. Then run the function Model_spline_and_time_sync.py (or run the notebook).
 Check the figures and play with the parameters of the functions to get a smooth spline that fits (but NOT overfits!) the DTDs as good as possible.

 ## Extra